 Developing Your Short Fiction - Remote!

-In the beginning, there was the short story, and it was good.
-In this course, you'll learn and practice the tried-and-true elements of fiction—character, plot, dialogue, worldbuilding & setting, point of view, details, and structure—with an emphasis on the short story form.
-As you mine for material, you will explore new possibilities in subject, style, and voice, as well as the potential inherent in suspense and transformation.
-You’ll also familiarize yourself with revision strategies and best practices.
-Classes include short lectures and discussions on various elements of craft, writing exercises to sharpen your skills, and workshopping of student work.
+What makes a short story, and what makes one alive?
+In this course, we will explore and practice the tried-and-true elements of fiction—character, plot, dialogue, setting, point of view, and revision—with an emphasis on the short story form.
+As you delve and gather material, you will also explore new possibilities in subject, structure, and voice.
+Classes include short lectures and discussions on various elements of craft, writing exercises to sharpen your skills, and regular workshops of student work.

 The goal is to write and/or revise two complete stories (up to 25 pages each), giving you the momentum you need to continue writing well after the workshop ends.
 While this course will focus on short stories, it also serves as an introduction to the elements of fiction that every novelist will need to know.
-You will receive detailed written feedback on your short stories.
-We will read works from authors such as, but not limited to: Sarah Hall, Sofia Samatar, Anthony Doerr, Chimamanda Ngozi Adichie, Dagoberto Gilb, and Rebecca Makkai.
+You will give and receive detailed written feedback on your short stories, and we’ll read and discuss short stories by authors including Amiri Baraka, Charles Yu, Lesley Nneka Arimah, Justin Torres, Lydia Davis, Han Kang, Yiyun Li, Clarice Lispector, and Carmen Maria Machado.

 This class will be hosted using live Zoom meetings!
 You will be able to participate in class via Zoom videoconference from wherever you’re most comfortable.
 All you’ll need is a laptop or a phone!
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting via Zoom–no need to download anything or sign up for Zoom in advance!
 If you have questions about remote learning, please feel free to reach out to [email protected] for more information.